-Dr. Valitutto also serves as the Global Lead for the USAID PREDICT-Myanmar project.
-He worked extensively in Myanmar to implement this highly successful international One Health program, which seeks to conduct zoonotic viral disease surveillance in wildlife and humans, and to build the necessary capacity to prevent and respond to future outbreaks.
-Through the PREDICT project, Dr. Valitutto and his Myanmar colleagues have discovered novel viruses in endemic bat populations.
+Serving as the senior field veterinarian for EcoHealth Alliance, Dr. Marc Valitutto focuses on pandemic preparedness in Southeast Asia and China.
+His work involves collaborative research investigating wildlife as a disease reservoir while he and his teams also seek to identify ways of protecting endangered species in their natural habitats.
+In the past, Dr. Valitutto also served as global lead for the USAID Emerging Pandemic Threats PREDICT project in Myanmar, working extensively to implement this highly successful international One Health program focused on zoonotic viral disease surveillance in wildlife and humans, and on building the necessary capacity to prevent and respond to future outbreaks.
+Through the PREDICT project, Dr. Valitutto and his Myanmar colleagues have detected novel coronaviruses in endemic bat populations.